GREK 1111

 2. the genitive singular form of the noun

-3. the gender of the noun (denoted either by the letters M(asculine), F(eminine), or N(euter), OR the definite articles ὁ, ἡ, τό, which we’ll learn about in the next unit)
+3. the gender of the noun (denoted either by the letters M(asculine), F(eminine), or N(euter), OR the definite articles ὁ, ἡ, τό, on which see below)

 4. the noun’s English definition